PhD Computer Science

 - Virtual and Augmented Reality

 I have been teaching Computer Science since 1999 with Game specific courses from 2004.
-At undergraduate level I teach everything from Game Design, with a focus on system design, to GPU programming and Multithreaded optimization.
+At undergraduate level I have taught everything from Game Design, with a focus on system design, to GPU programming and Multithreaded optimization.
 For graduate-level research, I focus on Serious Games, mainly Games for Health and Games for Education.